-Recommendation: No change in the current listing status of the southern pocket gopher is recommended.
+Recommendations: No change in the current listing status of the southern pocket gopher is recommended.
 With landowner permission, periodic surveys (every 5-10 years) are warranted in the Animas Mountains to determine distribution and population status.
-Additional surveys in the Peloncillo and Big Hatchet mountains may be warranted to determine if the species is more widespread than known.
+Additional surveys in the Peloncillo and Big Hatchet mountains also may be warranted to determine if the species is more widespread than currently known.

 - Cook, J. A. 1982.
 The mammals of the Animas Mountains, Hidalgo County, New Mexico, with notes on the effects of fire on mammals of a sacaton grassland.
 M.S. thesis, University of New Mexico, Albuquerque, NM. - Cook, J. A. 1986.
 The mammals of the Animas Mountains and adjacent areas, Hidalgo County, New Mexico.
 Occasional Papers, Museum of Southwestern Biology 4:1-45. - Findley, J. S., A. H. Harris, D. E. Wilson, and C. Jones.
 1975.
 Mammals of New Mexico.
 University of New Mexico Press, Albuquerque, NM. xxii + 360 pp. - Geluso, K. 2006.
 A mountain range (Big Hatchet Mountains) in southern New Mexico without pocket gophers at high elevations?
 Final report to Endangered Species Prog., New Mexico Dept. Game and Fish, Santa Fe, contract 05-516.53.
 13 pp. - Hall, E. R. 1981.
 The Mammals of North America.
-John Wiley & Sons, New York, NY, 2nd ed., 1:xv+1-600+90 - Hinesley, L. L. and C. S. Thaeler, Jr. 1977.
+John Wiley & Sons, New York, NY, 2nd ed., 1:xv+1-600+90. - Hinesley, L. L. and C. S. Thaeler, Jr. 1977.
 Karyotype and distribution of the southern pocket gopher, Thomomys umbrinus emotus Goldman.
 Journal of Mammalogy 58:235-237. - Hoffmeister, D. F. 1986.
 Mammals of Arizona.
 The University of Arizona Press and Arizona Game and Fish Department.
 602 pp. - Jones, C. and C. G. Schmitt.
 1997.
 Mammal species of concern in New Mexico.
 Pages 179-205 in T. L. Yates, W. L. Gannon, & D. E. Wilson, eds.
 Life Among the Muses: Papers in Honor of James S. Findley.
 Museum of Southwestern Biology, University of New Mexico.
-290 pp.
+290 pp. - Mathis, V.L., M.S.
+Hafner, and D.J.
+Hafner.
+2014.
+Evolution and phylogeography of the Thomomys umbrinus species complex (Rodentia: Geomyidae).
+Journal of Mammalogy 95:754-771.

-American marten, Martes americana
+Pacific marten, Martes caurina

-Distribution: The American marten, also known as pine marten, is widely distributed across North America, and occurs from Alaska to New Brunswick, southward to California and New Mexico and eastward to New York (Hall, 1981).
+Distribution: The Pacific marten, formerly included in the species American marten (Martes americana) and also commonly known as pine marten, is widely distributed in western North America from Alaska to California and New Mexico (Hall, 1981).
 In New Mexico, the species is known only from the north-central mountains including the San Juan and Sangre de Cristo ranges (Findley et al. 1975).
-Reports of marten in the Jemez Mountains have not been substantiated, despite recent efforts including the use of camera traps (B. Long, pers. comm.).
+Reports of martens in the Jemez Mountains have not been substantiated, despite recent efforts including the use of camera traps (B. Long, pers. comm.).
 Habitat in New Mexico includes mature, high elevation spruce-fir (Picea-Abies) forests (Bailey, 1932; Findley et al., 1975).
 Mature/old-growth spruce-fir forests with greater than 30% canopy cover and abundant coarse woody debris (i.e., snags, down fall, etc.) have been identified as preferred marten habitat throughout the range of the species (Clark and Stromberg, 1987).
-A GIS model for New Mexico indicates that elevation, topographic ruggedness, the availability of voles (important prey), and forest height are the most important variables in predicting suitable marten habitat, especially combined with snow depth (Menke and Perry 2009).
+A GIS model for New Mexico indicates that elevation, topographic ruggedness, the availability of voles (important prey), and forest height are the most important variables in predicting suitable marten habitat, especially combined with snow depth (Menke and Perry, 2009).
 Martens may avoid large clearings such as clear cuts or burned areas (Koehler and Hornocker, 1977; Soutiere, 1979).